-4.3.4 Flooding of adjacent land
+4.3.4 Flooding on adjacent land

-It is the intention of Bord na Móna that the re-wetting of the bogs will be carried out in such a manner that does not impact on third party lands including adjoining private turf banks.
+It is the intention of Bord na Móna that the re-wetting of the bogs will be carried out in such a manner that does not impact on third party lands.
+Where it is deemed that blocking of a shared drain would cause any adjoining lands to flood, this will be avoided and alterations made to the rehabilitation plan.
+In general, drains around the margins of the bog will not be blocked.

-External consultants have been appointed to carry out a hydrological assessment, to identify any potential impacts to neighbouring lands and, where required, the rehab design will be amended to prevent any identified impact.
-Please note that climate change is considered in the hydrological assessment.
-Information on these hydrological assessments will be made available through our website.
+External consultants have been appointed to carry a hydrological assessment to identify any potential impacts to neighbouring lands and to mitigate against any such impacts.

-The rehabilitation measures will generally result in reduced runoff and drainage from the existing peat fields through a mixture of techniques including, drain blocking, cell bunding and re-profiling.
-It is intended that these measures will not significantly alter the existing topographical catchments and that the spine of the drainage networks will be retained by Bord na Móna.
-Based on evidence from other bogs, rehabilitation measures will reduce the run-off from the bog by returning the peatlands towards its natural water retention function
+The rehabilitation measures proposed at Castlegar Bog will generally result in reduced runoff and drainage from the existing drains through drain blocking.
+It is intended that these measures will not significantly alter the existing topographical catchments and that the spine of the drainage networks, those which the upstream catchments drain through, will be retained by Bord na Móna.
+Based on evidence from other bogs, rehabilitation measures will reduce the run-off from the bog by returning the peatlands towards its natural water retention function.

 Bord na Móna will continue to manage their land bank into the future.
 As peat production has now ceased on Bord na Móna lands and rehabilitation measures will be carried out, a regular drainage maintenance programme will not be required or carried out as would have been the case in the past.
-However, if issues arise with the Bord na Móna internal drainage system that affects upstream or downstream landowners, then these issues will be addressed by Bord na Móna.
+However, if issues arise with the Bord na Móna internal drainage system that affects upstream or downstream landowners, then these issues will be addressed by Bord na Móna through its care and maintenance programme.